-Detailed information on the role and powers of House of Commons committees can be found in the Compendium of House of Commons Procedure and in Chapter XIII of the Standing Orders of the House of Commons.
+Detailed information on the role and powers of House of Commons committees can be found in Our Procedure and in Chapter XIII of the Standing Orders of the House of Commons.

 A standing committee dealing with health matters was first established as the Standing Committee on Health and Welfare in 1965, which then became the Standing Committee on Health, Welfare and Social Affairs in 1968.
 By 1991, the committee was named the Standing Committee on Health and Welfare, Social Affairs, Seniors and the Status of Women.
 It covered a wide range of topics through multiple subcommittees on health, senior citizens’ health, status of women, poverty, and fitness and amateur sport.

 The Standing Committee on Health was first established in its current form in 1994 to reflect the fact that the Department of Health and Welfare had been separated into two components: Health and Human Resources Development.
 By November 1995, this departmental restructuring was formally recognized in Bill C-95 (Department of Health Act).

 In the execution of its functions, each committee is normally assisted by a committee clerk, one or more analysts and a committee assistant.
 Occasional assistance is also provided by legislative clerks and lawyers from the Office of the Law Clerk and Parliamentary Counsel.
 These individuals are non-partisan and serve all members of the committee and representatives of all parties equally.